gturri/aXMLRPC/README.md

 should always match the URL in the SSL certificate, even with self signed certificates.

-#### FLAGS_SSL_INGORE_INVALID_CERT

-With this flag enabled, the client will ignore all unverified SSL/TLS certificates.
-This must be used, if you use self-signed certificates or certificated from unknown (or untrusted) authorities.

 #### FLAGS_DEFAULT_TYPE_STRING

 With this flag enabled, a value with a missing type tag, will be parsed